khalid-hussain/shaheen/chap6.md

 dries up.
 Tell me honestly are you not fond of the Frontier Falcon?"

 "Angela, now can I say that I hate him?
 But my world and his are totally different.
-Badr Bin Mughira is the full moon of Andalus' sky and I am merely one of those thousands of spectators who despite being in awe with its brightness cannot even bring the idea in our hearts of bringing it down from the sky for the adornment of our huts.
+Badr bin Mughira is the full moon of Andalus' sky and I am merely one of those thousands of spectators who despite being in awe with its brightness cannot even bring the idea in our hearts of bringing it down from the sky for the adornment of our huts.
 Bashir Bin Hassan is also a shining